KarteekMenda93/portfolio/README.md

 - Working on Transformers architecture to come up with a framework that can handle the long sequences of data and moreover make a more efficient and less complex(linear) architecture

 **Leader (Chair) (_September 2021_ - _July 2023_)**
-Organize meetings with different clients from across the world.
+Organized meetings with different clients from across the world.
 - As a meeting organizer, I used to schedule and coordinate meetings.
 Ensuring that all relevant participants know about the meeting, select appropriate dates and times, and arrange necessary resources, such as meeting rooms or virtual conference tools.
 Furthermore, I send out meeting invitations and reminders, and I will make myself available to address any logistical or scheduling concerns

 **Advisor (_July 2019_ - _March 2023_)**